alyssa-adams/alife23GHOST/README.md

 ## Troubleshooting

+If the loop crashes and won't restart due to some mysterious error, then delete the text and text_attn files.

 None of this was tested on a Windows machine or OSX.
 As a result, this script is prone to having a ton of bugs.
 Please post any issues that occur and I will do my best to fix them.

 Forks and collaborations welcome!
 I'm happy to work with anyone who wants to use/extend/change this script.